A weekly registry for maker-built products.

 A lasting record

-Products stay part of the registry after launch week ends.
+Products stay part of the registry after the ship week ends.

 Why Shipstry exists